davidycliao/lacanCrawlers/README.md

 ## lacanCrawler: An Automation Webcrawler for Extracting Text Data from Parliarmnets

-An automation web crawling framework for retrieving for parliarmentay questions from parliarmnets based on Selenium and Chrome browser.
+An automation web crawling framework for retrieving for parliarmentay questions from Parliaments in United Kingdom based on Selenium and Chrome browser.

 ## Structure of the Module (lacanCrawler)